Kurento/kurento/source/dev/development.rst

      --conf-file=./config/kurento.conf.json \
      --gst-plugin-path=.

 You can set the logging level of specific categories with the option `--gst-debug`, which can be used multiple times, once for each category.
 Besides that, the global logging level is specified with `--gst-debug-level`.
-These values can also be defined in the environment variable `GST_DEBUG` (see the next section for more info).
+These values can also be defined in the environment variable ``GST_DEBUG`` (see :doc:`/features/logging`).

 Other launch options that could be useful: